YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTACC, Error accessing replication instance file xxxx

-Run Time/MUPIP Error: This indicates that some errors were encountered while accessing the specified replication instance file defined by $gtm_repl_instance or the relevant global directory.
+Run Time/MUPIP Error: This indicates that some errors were encountered while accessing the specified replication instance file defined by $ydb_repl_instance or the relevant global directory.

 Action: Refer to the accompanying message(s) for additional information.